Invasion of the Body Snatchers (1978 film): Analysis

 The film offers a strong critique of consumerism.
-The character of Geoffrey spends his free time mindlessly watching television commercials, a trait that is continued by the pod version of him.
-The pod version of Geoffrey tells Matthew and Elizabeth to accept being replaced because "nothing changes, you have the same life, the same clothes, the same car", a statement that implies that materialism is the only thing that matters in life, and which Geoffrey believes will entice Matthew and Elizabeth to accept being replaced.
-Likewise, the soulless, emotion-free life of the pod people is presented as an improvement by the pod version of Dr. Kibner who says "You'll be born again into an untroubled world.
-Free of anxiety, fear, hate".
+Geoffrey spends his free time mindlessly watching television commercials, a trait continued by the pod version of him.
+The pod version of Geoffrey tells Matthew and Elizabeth to accept replacement because "nothing changes, you have the same life, the same clothes, the same car," a statement that implies that materialism is the only thing that matters in life, and which Geoffrey believes will entice Matthew and Elizabeth to accept being replaced.
+Likewise, the soulless, emotion-free life of pod people is presented as an improvement by the pod version of Dr. Kibner who says "You'll be born again into an untroubled world.
+Free of anxiety, fear, hate."
 In the 1956 version, the equivalent statement was "You'll be born again into an untroubled world.
-Free of love, desire, ambition and faith", a change of emphasis that implies it is only unwanted emotions that are the issue in 1978 as compared to 1956.
-The film argues that people in 1970s San Francisco were already living in disengaged states, having shallow relationships with other people; instinctively seeking distance from any problems; and being so preoccupied with consumerism that this allows the pod people to take over San Francisco without much of the population noticing what is going on.
+Free of love, desire, ambition and faith," a change of emphasis that implies only unwanted emotions are the issue in 1978 as compared to 1956.
+The film argues that people in 1970s San Francisco were already living in disengaged states, having shallow relationships with other people, instinctively seeking distance from any problems, and being so preoccupied with consumerism that the pod people take over San Francisco without much of the population noticing.
 Notably, when the running man tries to warn Matthew and Elizabeth, they shun him as a nuisance.
-When the running man is killed by the pod people, Matthew and Elizabeth do not stop their car and instead drive on to Dr. Kibner's party to avoid being late, blithely trusting that the authorities will handle the incident.
+When the running man is killed by the pod people, Matthew and Elizabeth do not stop their car and instead drive on to Dr. Kibner's party to avoid being late, blithely trusting that authorities will handle the incident.
 At the party, Dr. Kibner tells Elizabeth "you want to shut your feelings off, withdraw.
-Maybe make believe it wasn't happening, because then you don't have to deal with it", a diagnosis that she admits is an accurate summary of her issues with Geoffrey.
-It is not clear if Dr. Kibner is a pod duplicate or not at this point in the film, and accordingly it is impossible to judge if this is a sincere statement or an attempt to keep Elizabeth from learning the truth.
+Maybe make believe it wasn't happening, because then you don't have to deal with it," a diagnosis she admits is an accurate summary of her issues with Geoffrey.
+It is not clear if Dr. Kibner is a pod duplicate at this point in the film, and accordingly one cannot judge if this statement is sincere or an attempt to keep Elizabeth from learning the truth.
 Regardless, the film does argue that a trend towards "emotional disengagement and apathy" was already prevalent in San Francisco that prefigures the state of being a pod person, who have no feelings at all.
 Though the pod people are aliens, the film maintains that the state of being a pod person is merely pushing present trends in American life to their logical extremes.